Duaafr/Analyze-Profits-for-E-commerce-company/README.md

-Analyzed financial data for an e-commerce company using historical datasets from 2024 and 2025.
-Performed data cleaning and transformation in spreadsheets to ensure accuracy and usability.
-Applied a variety of spreadsheet formulas to manipulate, aggregate, and summarize data effectively.
+Analyzed financial data for an e-commerce company using historical datasets from 2024 and 2025 through Microsoft Excel.
+Performed data cleaning and transformation to ensure accuracy and consistency.

-Calculated key business metrics such as revenue, costs, and profitability to evaluate the company’s financial performance.
-Conducted descriptive statistical analysis to identify trends and patterns across different time periods and products.
+Utilized a combination of Excel formulas and functions (such as aggregation and conditional calculations) to manipulate, summarize, and analyze the data.
+Calculated key business metrics including revenue, costs, and profitability to evaluate overall financial performance.

+Conducted descriptive statistical analysis to identify trends and patterns across products and time periods.
+Developed clear and insightful Excel visualizations (charts and dashboards) to effectively communicate findings.

-Developed clear and insightful data visualizations to communicate findings and support decision-making.
-Presented the analysis through a structured presentation, highlighting key insights and providing recommendations for improving future financial performance.
+Presented the results in a structured presentation, highlighting key insights and providing data-driven recommendations to improve future financial performance.